 Some banks, brokers, and other nominee record holders may be participating in the practice of "householding" proxy statements and annual reports.
 This means that only one copy of this Proxy Statement, the Notice of 2018 Annual Meeting of Stockholders and our Annual Report to Stockholders may have been sent to multiple stockholders in your household.
 Householding is designed to reduce duplicate mailings and save significant printing and postage costs.
 If you receive a household mailing this year and would like to receive additional copies of this Proxy Statement, the Notice of 2018 Annual Meeting of Stockholders and our Annual Report to Stockholders, please call us at (609) 662-2000 or send a written request to General Counsel and Corporate Secretary, c/o Amicus Therapeutics, Inc., 1 Cedar Brook Drive, Cranbury, New Jersey 08512.
-If you want to receive separate copies of our Proxy Statement, Notice of our Annual Meeting of Stockholders and our Annual Report to Stockholders and would like to receive additional copies or the nominee record holder, or you may contact us at the above address and phone number.
+If you want to receive separate copies of our Proxy Statement, Notice of our Annual Meeting of Stockholders and our Annual Report to Stockholders in the future, or if you are receiving multiple copies and would like to receive only one copy for your household, you should contact your bank, broker, or other nominee record holder, or you may contact us at the above address and phone number.